Culture & Learning

 FRIENDLY INFORMAL OLDER PERSONS’ SOCIAL CLUB

-We offer a regular, varied programme every Monday except Bank Holidays: social gatherings, discussions, talks by outside speakers, quizzes, films, art/craft sessions, music, poetry appreciation, etc. Disabled-friendly venue near Ealing Broadway station.
+We offer a regular, varied programme every Monday except Bank Holidays and in August: social gatherings, discussions, talks by outside speakers, quizzes, films, art/craft sessions, music, poetry appreciation, etc. Disabled-friendly venue near Ealing Broadway station.
 Free car park.

 1.30 for 2pm.
 Ealing Quaker Meeting House, 17 Woodville Road W5 2SE